 5.2 million people in England and Wales are deemed to be at risk of flooding.
 Less than 40% of those at significant risk of flooding are aware of their risk and the impact of flooding on people’s lives, as measured by insurance claims, has increased significantly in Britain and across the world.

 In Wales this role is undertaken by Natural Resources Wales (NRW).
 While NRW provide the flood warning service in Wales, the Environment Agency is continuing to provide the Floodline Warnings Direct service on behalf of Natural Resources Wales.
 More information can be found at the Natural Resources Wales Website.

 So how do I find out if I am at risk?

 In December 2013, the Environment Agency launched its new and updated flood risk maps, available to view to the public.
 You can see if you have been identified as being at flood risk from rivers and the sea, surface water and/or reservoir flooding.
-To view your risk, visit the Environment Agency’s website.
-The Environment Agency’s What’s in My Back Yard website also provides information on which areas are vulnerable to river and coastal flooding, as well as a lot of other useful information.
+To view your risk, visit the Environment Agency’s website or Natural Resources Wales website.
+What’s in My Back Yard website also provides information on which areas are vulnerable to river and coastal flooding, as well as a lot of other useful information.

 However, the majority of insurance claims are now from surface water flooding.
 Local authorities are currently preparing Intermediate Surface Water Flood Risk Management Maps and these are likely to become available over the next couple of years.
 In the meantime, you may be aware of previous flooding in your area or there may be community concerns, a few local authorities also provide a warning service.